Ixcatl/fables_novasophonia/docs/glossary.rst

    reroll
       Any roll qualifying for a number of rerolls may immediately take an equal amount of failing dice and reroll them, taking the better outcome(s).

+   rough terrain
+      Characters crossing over squares of rough terrain take twice the usual amount of Speed or Footwork to do so.